jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 green: make it pass
 #################################################################################

-I change the failing line
+then I change the failing line

 .. code-block:: python